amandasuzzanne/github-profiles/README.md

 # github-profiles
 This is an interface created in order to search for a GitHub user.
+It utilizes the GitHub API.

 # Images of the user inteface
 ![Screenshot (57)](https://user-images.githubusercontent.com/54472430/235786307-5d3dddff-5777-4d58-beb6-566817daf0c4.png)